 “I just need to get away and find some quiet with Him.
 The noise of the world is clamoring in, making it hard to hear His still small voice—the only voice that makes the real difference.
 The only voice that brings peace in the midst of the storm.”

-That was the message I sent to a friend.
+That was the message I sent to a friend during a difficult trial in my life.
 She meant well.
 She offered to call, to talk, even to pray.
 But my heart longed to be still, to be quiet, and to just listen to Him.

 Just moments before I had messaged her, asking for prayer: “I just got hit with a tidal wave of…I guess overwhelm.
 The car hunt is not going well.
 We really need a car by this week.
 School starts for the kids on Monday.
 We will spend all day Monday and Wednesday at the hospital while my husband has surgery with a PET scan in-between, I’ll work Tuesday, Thursday, and Friday.
 I have three guest blog posts that are due and the words escape me, I have to prep for my Tuesday night teaching, and my neck is in spasm.
 What I need is quiet.
 What I need is rest.
 What I need is time with Him.”

 I knew the prescription.
 I had given it many times before.
 I had written about it in my book, “Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression.”
 Whether it’s depression we are facing, or cancer, financial crisis, or any other “storm,” time in His presence must always be a priority.

 Scripture tells us that trials will come, but thankfully, it also tells us that He has already overcome those trials.
 It’s in the midst of those trials that we have a choice to make.
 We must choose where to give our focus: either on the trial, or on the One who will get us through the trial.

 What the Bible says about peace in your storm

 In the midst of life’s storms, and I’ve had my share of them, I take comfort from the passage in Matthew 14: